Christian perfection: John Wesley

 Wesley believed this last stage of Christian maturity was made possible by what he called entire sanctification (a phrase derived from First Thessalonians 5:23).
 In Wesley's theology, entire sanctification was a second work of grace received by faith that removed inbred or original sin, and this allowed the Christian to enter a state of perfect love—"Love excluding sin" as stated in the sermon "The Scripture Way of Salvation".
 Wesley described it as having "purity of intention", "dedicating all the life to God", "loving God with all our heart", and as being the "renewal of the heart in the whole image of God".
 A life of perfect love meant living in a way that was centered on loving God and one's neighbor.
-In his Sermon called "The Circumcision of the Heart" Wesley described it like this:"It is that habitual disposition of soul which, in the sacred writings, is termed holiness; and which directly implies, the being cleansed from sin, 'from all filthiness both of flesh and spirit;' and, by consequence, the being endued with those virtues which were also in Christ Jesus; the being so 'renewed in the spirit of our mind,' as to be 'perfect as our Father in heaven is perfect.'"Even this was not an absolute perfection.
+As such, Wesley taught that the manifestation of being entirely sanctified included engagement in works of piety and works of mercy.
+In his Sermon called "The Circumcision of the Heart" Wesley described it like this:It is that habitual disposition of soul which, in the sacred writings, is termed holiness; and which directly implies, the being cleansed from sin, "from all filthiness both of flesh and spirit;" and, by consequence, the being endued with those virtues which were also in Christ Jesus; the being so "renewed in the spirit of our mind," as to be perfect as our Father in heaven is perfect."Even this was not an absolute perfection.
 The entirely sanctified Christian was perfect in love, meaning that the heart is undivided in its love for God or that it loves nothing that conflicts with its love for God.
 Christians perfected in love were still subject to conditions of the Fall and liable to commit unintentional transgressions.
 In consequence, these Christians still had to depend on forgiveness through Christ's atonement.
 However, with Wesley's concept of sin, he did believe in freedom from sin.
-In fact, he described it like this: "Certainly sanctification (in the proper sense) is “an instantaneous deliverance from all sin;” and includes “an instantaneous power then given.”
+In fact, he described it like this: "Certainly sanctification (in the proper sense) is "an instantaneous deliverance from all sin;" and includes "an instantaneous power then given".

 Wesley's concept of Christian perfection had both gradual and instantaneous elements.
 In his 1765 sermon "The Scripture Way of Salvation", Wesley emphasized the instantaneous side, stating, "Do you believe we are sanctified by faith?
 Be true, then, to your principle and look for this blessing just as you are, neither better nor worse; as a poor sinner that has still nothing to pay, nothing to plead but 'Christ died'.
-And if you look for it as you are, then expect it now".
+And if you look for it as you are, then expect it now."